rust-lang/rust/doc/tutorial.md

 let s: Circle = Shape::new_shape(42.5);
 ~~~~

-## Trait constraints
+## Trait inheritance

-We can write a trait declaration that is _constrained_ to only be implementable on types that
+We can write a trait declaration that _inherits_ from other traits, called _supertraits_.
-also implement some other trait.
+Types that implement a trait must also implement its supertraits.

 For example, we can define a `Circle` trait that only types that also have the `Shape` trait can have: